-This written warranty is given in lieu of any oral or implied warranties not covered herein.
-Crown Croadcast disclaims all implied warranties including any warranties of merchantability or fitness for a particular purpose.
+There is no warranty which extends beyond the terms hereof.
+This written warranty is given in lieu of any oral or implied warranties not contained herein.
+We disclaim all implied warranties, including without limitation any warranties of merchantability or fitness for a particular purpose.
+No action to enforce this warranty shall be commenced later than ninety (90) days after expiration of the warranty period.